fraschetti/ESP8266-TempSensor/README.md

     * Instructions [here](https://learn.adafruit.com/dht/using-a-dhtxx-sensor)
     * Don't forget to install both the *DHT sensor library* **and** the *Adafruit Unified Sensor* libraries
 4. Locate the *writeNewDeviceSettings* function and make updates as necessary

+These settings should be common across all your sensors.
 ```cpp
   char* otaUrl = "http://otaserverhostname:otaserverport/ota/tempsensor.bin"; //Blank if not using OTA updates
   short dhtPin = 5; //ESP8266 D1